-The deadline for applications will be in late Spring 2018.
+The deadline for applications will be on the 9th of July, 2018.

 For more info, the call, and applications look at:

 The university is located in one of the most fascinating European regions, the Dolomites.
 This young university has already established itself as an important research institution, both in Italy and abroad.
 According to the Times Higher Education World University Rankings 2018, the university is the tenth world’s best small university and it is the second best young Italian University.
 According to the same ranking, the Faculty of Computer Science of the Free University of Bozen-Bolzano is the third best Italian computer science department, it is the best for international outlook Italian computer science department, and it is the best for citations Italian computer science department.